 I finished revising my novel a few weeks ago and since then I’ve been catching up on 2020 releases.
 There are so many 2020 female-directed movies that I want to still want to watch that I divided the remaining titles into three categories: Must See, Should See, and If Time.
 Theoretically I was going to start with the Must See list but I ended up watching two from the If Time category, including Summerland (pictured above) and The Glorias, and was pleasantly surprised by how much I enjoyed them both.
 Below, you’ll find reviews of those two, as well as five other recent movies . . .

 When this premiered back in September, it got mixed reviews and was compared unfavorably to the television show Mrs. America, so I wasn’t planning to see it.
 But one night, I decided to give it a half-hour and I’m so glad I did.
 I was immediately drawn in, and I ended up staying up to watch the whole thing.
-It felt very personal for a biopic, almost like a memoir, with different actors portraying Gloria at different stages of her life: childhood, young adulthood, and middle age.
+It’s based on Gloria Steinem’s memoir, My Life on the Road, with different actors portraying Gloria at different stages of her life: childhood, young adulthood, and middle age.
 This structure allowed the different Glorias to interact with each other and reflect on pivotal life decisions.
 It also allowed the movie to cover a long period of time, and when I watched the scenes from Steinem’s childhood, it hit me for the first time just how old she is and how much change she has witnessed in her lifetime.
 Steinem herself helped to produce The Glorias, and while it is undoubtably a flattering portrayal, there is a complexity to the storytelling that helped me put her legacy into a larger context.

 Is this a movie?
 I don’t even know.
-But I really enjoyed it.
-I was tempted to give it 4 stars even though it doesn’t really compare to other concert movies I love.
+But I really enjoyed it even though it doesn’t really compare to other concert movies I love.
 And yet it was just what I needed this winter.
 If you liked Folklore, you will like cozy, acoustic set, filmed in a cabin in upstate NY; and if you like The National you will like it, and if you like Bon Iver, you will really like this, because he gives a great vocal performance for “Exile.”
 Sometimes his voice is obscured by the production on his albums, but in this stripped-down concert, you hear how much emotion he brings to his singing.

 When I was in my first year of college, one of my roommates was really into debate and tried to convince me to join the debate team.
 She said I should come along on the team’s trip to New York City.
 I went because I had never seen NYC except in movies.
 I ended up wandering around Columbia University and wishing I could go downtown to hear music — but I was not brave enough to go alone and at that time (the late 90s) people regarded the area around Columbia as very dangerous.
 So I was stuck watching the debates, which were very fast-paced and verbally dense.
 The energy was hyper and aggressive.
 Although I could see that a lot of the debaters were intelligent and charismatic, I didn’t care about the outcome or mechanics of the competition.
 I felt the same way watching this documentary about Texas high school debate teams, although it clearly has a lot to say about how easily political debate can become partisan.